schelterstudios/GoCoordinator/README.md

     try! push(coordinator: coordinator.asAnyCoordinator())
 }
 ```
 Typically, if one coordinator is always pushed by another, I explicitly define that logic as a custom method of the parent coordinator.
 Since **FriendInfoCoordinator** needs an owner from the same storyboard, the expectation is that we will only be pushing it from our top level coordinator.
-By the way, to access your custom coordinator methods from within a view controller, use `go(as:)` and pass in the coordinaor type. **FriendsViewController** calls *pushInfo* like so:
+To access your custom coordinator methods from within a view controller, use `go(as:)` and pass in the coordinaor type. **FriendsViewController** calls *pushInfo* like so:
 ```swift
 go(as: FriendsCoordinator.self).pushInfo(friend: friends[indexPath.row], delegate: self)
 ```